CAN YOU PASS THE IRAN QUIZ?

 THE IRAN QUIZ

 -No. According to Juan Cole, the Richard P. Mitchell Collegiate Professor of History at the University of Michigan, Iran has not launched an aggressive war of conquest for at least 150 years.
 (Juan Cole, Engaging the Muslim World, Palgrave Macmillan, New York: 2009, 199.
-Hereinafter referred to as, Cole.)
+Hereinafter referred to as, Cole 2009.)

 “Branded by hard-liners in Washington as an ‘Islamo-fascist’ state that threatens world peace, Iran has in fact not invaded any country since the eighteenth century — in marked contrast to the United States.”
 (Scott Peterson, Let The Swords Encircle Me: Iran — A Journey Behind The Headlines, Simon & Schuster, New York: 2010, 26.
 Hereinafter referred to as, Peterson 2010.)

-It is worth noting that “It was Iraq’s increasingly effective use of chemical weapons that raised Iran’s death toll, using American satellite imagery that pinpointed Iranian troop locations.
-That deadly arsenal was made with ingredients supplied by American and European companies, its use given a green light from Washington that all methods were acceptable in the fight against [Iran]” (Peterson 2010, 60).
-While “Iran was subjected to years of chemical attacks, Grand Ayatollah Khomeini…and his associates chose not to weaponize Iran’s stockpiles of chemical agents, a move that would have enabled it to respond in kind.
-And for years now the Islamic Republic’s highest political and religious authorities have rejected the acquisition and use of nuclear weapons, both on strategic grounds and because, in their view, nuclear weapons violate Islamic morality” (Flynt Leverett and Hillary Mann Leverett, Going To Tehran: Why the United States Must Come to Terms with the Islamic Republic of Iran, Metropolitan Books, New York: 2013, 17; hereinafter referred to as, Leverett 2013).
+During the war “It was Iraq’s increasingly effective use of chemical weapons that raised Iran’s death toll, using American satellite imagery that pinpointed Iranian troop locations.
+That deadly arsenal was made with ingredients supplied by American and European companies, its use given a green light from Washington that all methods were acceptable in the fight against [Iran].”
+(Peterson 2010, 60) While “Iran was subjected to years of chemical attacks, Grand Ayatollah Khomeini…and his associates chose not to weaponize Iran’s stockpiles of chemical agents, a move that would have enabled it to respond in kind.
+And for years now the Islamic Republic’s highest political and religious authorities have rejected the acquisition and use of nuclear weapons, both on strategic grounds and because, in their view, nuclear weapons violate Islamic morality.”
+(Flynt Leverett and Hillary Mann Leverett, Going To Tehran: Why the United States Must Come to Terms with the Islamic Republic of Iran, Metropolitan Books, New York: 2013, 17.
+Hereinafter referred to as, Leverett 2013.)

 -Iran’s military is designed for defense not offense.
 “As an April Pentagon report found, Iran’s defense doctrine remains one of self-defense.
 Iran’s military capacity, the report notes, is designed specifically to ‘slow an invasion’ and ‘force a diplomatic solution to hostilities.'” http://www.counterpunch.org/2013/01/30/the-iran-nuke-threat/ http://www.fas.org/man/eprint/dod-iran.pdf

--While the Iranian regime deserves condemnation for its behavior toward domestic critics, US foreign policy is not determined by a country’s domestic behavior.
-(For a recent example, consider the US’s support of gross abuses by the Bahrain regime against domestic protesters and activists.)
-The conflict the US and Israel has with Iran “springs from the exigencies of geopolitics rather than ideology: Iran’s age-old ambition to be recognized as a–or the–regional hegemon versus the determination of the U.S. and Israel to foil its ambition and preserve their regional preeminence.
+-While the Iranian regime deserves condemnation for its behavior toward domestic critics, U.S. foreign policy is not determined by a country’s domestic behavior.
+(For a recent example, consider the U.S.’s support of gross abuses by the Bahrain regime against domestic protesters and activists.)
+The conflict the U.S. and Israel has with Iran “springs from the exigencies of geopolitics rather than ideology: Iran’s age-old ambition to be recognized as a–or the–regional hegemon versus the determination of the U.S. and Israel to foil its ambition and preserve their regional preeminence.
 Many informed Israelis freely acknowledge” this reality.
 For example, according to Eliezer Tsafrir, former head of Israeli intelligence in Iran and Iraq: “However ideological and Islamic, everything Iran was doing was nationalistic, and even similar to the Shah”.
-(Norman G. Finkelstein, Knowing Too Much: Why the American Jewish Romance with Israel Is Coming to an End, OR Books, New York: 2012, 49.)
+(Norman G. Finkelstein, Knowing Too Much: Why the American Jewish Romance with Israel Is Coming to an End, OR Books, New York: 2012, 49.
+Hereinafter referred to as, Finkelstein 2012.)

 3. How many known cases of an Iranian suicide-bomber have there been since 1989?